Apicurio/apicurio-registry-mt-ui/README.md

 `docker build -t="apicurio/apicurio-registry-mt-ui" --rm .`

 ### Run the docker image
-`docker run -p 8080:80 -e TENANT_MANAGER_API=http://localhost:8585/api/v1 apicurio/apicurio-registry-mt-ui`
+`docker run -it -p 9090:80 apicurio/apicurio-registry-mt-ui`

 Note: you will need to pass some environment variables when running the docker image.
 See the table below for details: